Law in Children's Lives

 - Dr Rose Griffiths, Senior Lecturer in the School of Education, University of Leicester.

-- Alex Moseley, Educational Designer, University of Leicester
+- Alex Moseley, Educational Designer, (formerly of) University of Leicester

 - Prof. Fiona Cownie, formerly Professor of Law and Pro-Vice Chancellor, University of Keele